-''' I'd rather be with you, say you want the same thing too #imissyou I'd rather be with you, but you are not around. so imma call somebody up and see if they be of I'd rather be with you but you're never around... so ima call somebody up and see if they wo I'd rather be hanging out with my bf.
-I'd rather be active, i'm not tryna be another statistic of yet another lazy nigga. lol I'd rather be alone #np I'd rather be alone #fucklove I'd rather be with my sister or dallas, sorry dude.
-I'd rather be home making music, but i have to sit here with this one hour lag waiting for more it is a so far.
-This long distance is a solution of the rather be with youunum but you are not around it is so far.
-This long distance is a solution of the rather be just friends.
-I'd rather be just friends. '''
+''' I'd rather be with you. say you want the same thing too #imissyou I'd rather be with you, but you are not around. so imma call somebody up and see if they be down.
+I'd rather be with you but you're never around... so ima call somebody up and see if they would be down. cause i hate sleeping alone..
+I'd rather be hanging out with my bf.
+I'd rather be active. i'm not tryna be another statistic of yet another lazy nigga. lol I'd rather be alone #np I'd rather be alone #np I'd rather be with my sister or dallas. sorry dude.
+I'd rather be with my sister or dallas. sorry dude.
+I'd rather be bome making music.. but i have to sit here with this one hour lag waiting for my bio lab..
+I'd rather be bome making music.. but i have to sit here with this so far. this long distance is killing me.
+I'd rather be with youuuuu but you are not around I'd rather be with youuuuu but you are not around I'd rather be than man signing the rapper's checks then be the rapper..
+I'd rather be with somebody special, then have hoes on my dick.'
+I'd rather be with somebody special, then have hoes on my dick.'
+I'd rather be with somebody special, then have hoes on my dick.'
+I'd rather be with you but you are not around\nso i'mma call somebody up and see if they be down" I'd rather be single. then to be played around with like a toy.'
+I'd rather be paid to be quoted;'' I'd rather be happy than to fit in.' '''

-The results I had, in this case, the detail and the frequency of blog posts and status updates, left me literally no space to fill in with fiction.
+The results I had, in this case, the detail and the frequency of blog posts and status updates, left me literally no space to "fill in" with fiction.
 I found myself trying to build a narrative where too much information was already given.

 I then realized that the projects I referenced, and of whom I admired the storytelling technique, belonged to a time where such a density of material was not the custom, and therefore it was still possible to develop a story based on the sparse elements given.

-A great source of inspiration for me, from then on, has been the practice of online confession: social networks and video-sharing websites offer a unique platform for the confessional behaviour modelled by reality TV shows.
+A great source of inspiration for me, from then on, has been the practice of online confession: social networks and video-sharing websites offer a unique platform for the confessional behaviour modeled by reality TV shows.
 As of this moment such video material seems to be the ideal source for me to work in creation of a narrative.